tmtxt/tmtxt.github.com/_posts/2014-03-10-emacs-setup-jsx-mode-and-jsx-syntax-checking.md

 If you are working with Javascript, especially ReactJS, you definitely have known about JSX, the XML syntax inside of Javascript.
-This section will demonstrate how to setup Emacs for working with JSX files in 2 ways.
-You can choose one method that you prefer.
-The first method is recommended if you are developing application with ReactJS
+This section will demonstrate how to setup Emacs for working with JSX files using [web-mode](http://web-mode.org/ ), an autonomous emacs major-mode for editing web templates.

-## 1.1 JSX Syntax Highlighting using web-mode (Recommended for ReactJS)

-The first option is to use [web-mode](http://web-mode.org/ ), an autonomous emacs major-mode for editing web templates.
-I recommend this since it has better syntax highlighting for JSX part compare to that from jsx-mode (in the second solution).
 For web-mode to work properly with JSX files, add this to your .emacs

 {% highlight cl %}
 (add-to-list 'auto-mode-alist '("\\.jsx$" . web-mode))